Justin Bailey on getting picked by hometown Sabres: ‘I’m at a loss for words’

 He added: “I never could have imagined coming to Buffalo.”

-His mother, Karen Buscaglia, who raised Bailey as a single mother, knew some former Sabres, including Matthew Barnaby, someone Bailey calls his mentor.
+His mother, Karen Buscaglia, knew some former Sabres, including Matthew Barnaby, someone Bailey calls his mentor.
 The team has always been a major part of his life, and he credits the former Sabres who mentored him.

 As he got older, knowing and watching Daniel Briere made Bailey want to be an NHL player.